adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 description: Learn how to organise your CSS files.
 ---

-The way in which we organise our code can have positive or negative side-effects with regards to maintainability.
-Organisation has a direct impact on discoverability.
-We want our code to be discoverable to ourselves and to others.

-There are two ways to organise CSS:
+Good code is easy to find.
+Easy to find code is well organised.
+We want our CSS to be well organised.
+There are two approaches we can take:

 1. **Organise by type**.
 All CSS under a single folder; or
 2. **Organise by module**.
 The CSS lives in module-specific folder.